Human trafficking in Vietnam: Prosecution (2008)

-Protection
+Protection (2008)

 The Vietnamese government demonstrated growing efforts at protecting victims in 2007, especially for victims of sex trafficking.
 A number of victim assistance and assessment centers were established in particular border areas.
 Sex trafficking victims were encouraged to assist in the investigation and prosecution process, as well as file civil suit against sex traffickers.
 There were no reports of sex trafficking victims being punished or otherwise penalized for acts committed as a direct result of being trafficked.
-The government still has no formal system of identifying victims of any type of trafficking, but the Vietnam Women’s Union (VWU) and international organizations, including IOM and UNICEF, continue training the Border Guard Command and local Vietnamese authorities to identify, process, and treat victims.
+The government still has no formal system of identifying victims of any type of trafficking, but the Vietnam Women’s Union (VWU) and international organizations, including International Organization for Migration (IOM) and UNICEF, continue training the Border Guard Command and local Vietnamese authorities to identify, process, and treat victims.

 In 2007, the Government issued Decision No. 17, on receiving and providing assistance to sex trafficking victims returning from abroad.
 There were reports in February 2008 of a group of over 200 Vietnamese men and women recruited by Vietnamese state-run labor agencies for work in apparel factories in Jordan, who were allegedly subjected to conditions of fraudulent recruitment, debt bondage, unlawful confiscation of travel documents, confinement, and manipulation of employment terms for the purpose of forced labor at their worksite.
 These conditions led to a worker strike and, subsequently, altercations among workers and with the Jordanian police.
 Some reports stated that the workers faced threats of retaliation by Vietnamese government officials and employment agency representatives if they did not return to work.
 The Vietnamese government repatriated the group, after labor negotiations with the Taiwanese employer and Jordanian authorities on behalf of the workers.
 None of the workers who returned to Vietnam has been detained by the Vietnamese government, which has stated that the workers will not be prosecuted criminally, although they could be subject to civil financial penalties from the recruitment firms due to the breaking of their contracts.
 There were no reported efforts by the Vietnamese government to consider any of the repatriated workers as possible victims of trafficking.
 In March 2007, the VWU opened the national “Center for Women and Development” in Hanoi to provide shelter, counseling, financial and vocational support to sex trafficking and domestic violence victims.

 The Ministry of Labor, Invalids, and Social Affairs (MOLISA) reported that 422 women and child victims of sex trafficking were repatriated.
 Officials assigned to Taiwan and the Republic of Korea received briefings on assisting Vietnamese brides.
 Under the Prime Minister’s Decree 69, steps to protect Vietnamese women from sham or trafficked situations as a result of brokered marriages included heightened due diligence in issuing marriage certificates and steps to ensure that the marriage is voluntary.
 The Vietnam Women’s Union began a program with its counterpart in South Korea to set up pre-marriage counseling centers and hotlines in key source areas of Vietnam.